 Should you have a plan of some kind?
+Yes.

 Should you freak out when someone gets sick and you have to throw out the plan?
+No.

-Friend, life is crazy sometimes and this whole homeschooling thing can get hard.
+Life is crazy sometimes and this whole homeschooling thing can get hard.
 Maybe someone gets sick, maybe you get sick, maybe an amazing impromptu opportunity presents itself and you don’t want to pass it up.

 Just be flexible.